 Exercise 5: If a baby has a high or narrow palate and gags on the nipple or insists on a shallow latch, it may help to desensitize the palate.
 Begin by massaging Baby’s palate near the gum-line.
 Progressively massage deeper but avoid gagging Baby.
 Repeat exercise until Baby will allow a finger to touch his palate while sucking on a finger.
 It may take several days of short exercise sessions to be effective.

 If Baby doesn’t open wide, gentle massage may help Baby to relax jaw and facial muscles.
 Baby may also be helped by a skilled body-worker such as a Chiropractor, Osteopath or CranioSacral Therapist who specializes in infant care.
-Begin with light, fingertip, circular massage, under Baby’s jaw, from back to front on both sides.
-Using fingertips, massage baby’s cheeks from center toward the temple on both sides.
+Begin with light, fingertip, circular massage, along Baby’s jaw, from back to front on both sides.
+Using fingertips, massage baby’s face starting at the temple and moving toward the cheeks on both sides.
 Massage in tiny circles around the mouth, near the lips, clockwise and counter clockwise.
 Massage around baby’s mouth, near the lips, from center outward, on both sides of the mouth, top and bottom.
 Gently tap a finger over Baby’s lips.
 Massage Baby’s chin.

 These exercises are not intended to replace the in-person help of a lactation consultant, breastfeeding counselor or health care professional.
 Any delay in seeking expert help, may risk the breastfeeding relationship.

 ©2012-2014 Laura Spitzfaden, IBCLC, www.feedthebabyllc.com

 This article was edited on December 30th 2014.
 The exercises are compiled from many sources and also reflect my own experiences working with breastfeeding parents and babies.
 The majority of them have been successfully used by La Leche League Leaders for decades.
 This article may be freely copied and distributed as long as it remains intact and is not used for purposes that conflict with the WHO code of marketing breastmilk substitutes and is not used for commercial purposes.
 Please contact me directly for access to a printable PDF.